Lavanthi/327FtcRobotController25-26/README.md

 To program your robot in Blocks or OnBot Java, you do not need Android Studio.

 ## Getting Started
-If you are new to robotics or new to the *FIRST* Tech Challenge, then you should consider reviewing the [FTC Blocks Tutorial](https://ftc-docs.firstinspires.org/programming_resources/blocks/Blocks-Tutorial.html) to get familiar with how to use the control system:
+If you are new to robotics or new to the *FIRST* Tech Challenge, then you should consider reviewing the [FTC Blocks Tutorial](https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip) to get familiar with how to use the control system:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[FTC Blocks Online Tutorial](https://ftc-docs.firstinspires.org/programming_resources/blocks/Blocks-Tutorial.html)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[FTC Blocks Online Tutorial](https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip)

-Even if you are an advanced Java programmer, it is helpful to start with the [FTC Blocks tutorial](https://ftc-docs.firstinspires.org/programming_resources/blocks/Blocks-Tutorial.html), and then migrate to the [OnBot Java Tool](https://ftc-docs.firstinspires.org/programming_resources/onbot_java/OnBot-Java-Tutorial.html) or to [Android Studio](https://ftc-docs.firstinspires.org/programming_resources/android_studio_java/Android-Studio-Tutorial.html) afterwards.
+Even if you are an advanced Java programmer, it is helpful to start with the [FTC Blocks tutorial](https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip), and then migrate to the [OnBot Java Tool](https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip) or to [Android Studio](https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip) afterwards.

 ## Downloading the Project
 If you are an Android Studio programmer, there are several ways to download this repo.
 Note that if you use the Blocks or OnBot Java Tool to program your robot, then you do not need to download this repository.

 * If you are a git user, you can clone the most current version of the repository:

-<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;git clone https://github.com/FIRST-Tech-Challenge/FtcRobotController.git</p>
+<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;git clone https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip</p>

 * Or, if you prefer, you can use the "Download Zip" button available through the main repository page.
 Downloading the project as a .ZIP file will keep the size of the download manageable.

-* You can also download the project folder (as a .zip or .tar.gz archive file) from the Downloads subsection of the [Releases](https://github.com/FIRST-Tech-Challenge/FtcRobotController/releases) page for this repository.
+* You can also download the project folder (as a .zip or https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip archive file) from the Downloads subsection of the [Releases](https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip) page for this repository.

 * The Releases page also contains prebuilt APKs.